RitikRajKumar576/restaurant_website/README.md

-# restaurant_website
+# hungry_heaven
-Hungry Heaven Restaurant Website is a dynamic PHP-based project developed during my internship at Brightcode Software Services Pvt.
-Ltd. It allows users to book dining tables and special events like anniversaries, birthdays, and bachelor parties.
+ This is Restaurant website which is I created this as a project during internship.